-The Directors are responsible for monitoring this behaviour policy's effectiveness and holding the Head Teacher to account for its implementation.
+The Directors are responsible for:

+- monitoring this behaviour policy's effectiveness and holding the Headteacher to account for its implementation. - be involved in the development of the policy in accordance with the stated aims of the school - support staff in implementing the policy.

-The Head Teacher is responsible for reviewing and approving this behaviour policy.
-The Head Teacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour in the best interests of the pupil, and will monitor how staff implement this policy.
+The Headteacher is responsible for:

+- reviewing and approving this behaviour policy. - ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour in the best interests of the pupil. - support staff in implementing the policy. - monitor how staff implement this policy.